SouthGreenPlatform/trainings/_pages/linuxJedi.md

 </td>
 <td>
 <h1> Linux For Jedi</h1><br />
-This course offers to develop and enhance knowledge and use of Linux.
-NGS analysis increasingly require supercomputers for their processing and analysis.
-Running bioinformatics pipelines on HPC requires advanced Linux shell command line and scripting skills.
-In this two-day course, we will work on a HPC server and use linux powerful commands to show how to utilise a supercomputing environment to analyse big amount of biological data.
+This course offers to develop and enhance advanced Linux shell command line and scripting skills for the processing and analysis of NGS data.
+We will work on a HPC server and use linux powerful commands to allow to analyze big amount of biological data.
 </td>
 </tr>
 </table>